Damascus Cover: Production

 In February 2015, it was announced Jonathan Rhys Meyers, John Hurt, Olivia Thirlby, Igal Naor, Jürgen Prochnow, and Navid Negahban joined the cast of the film, with Daniel Zelik Berk directing from a screenplay he wrote alongside Samantha Newton, from the novel of the same name by Howard Kaplan.
 Hannah Leader will serve as a producer on the film.

 Release

 The film had its world premiere at the Boston Film Festival on September 23, 2017.
 Shortly after, Vertical Entertainment acquired distribution rights to the film.
 The film was released on July 20, 2018.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 14% based on 22 reviews, and an average rating of 4.2/10.
 Metacritic gives it a weighted average score of 36 out of 100 based on reviews from 8 critics.